hablapps/gist/README.md

-This repository contains little snippets of code that illustrate techniques from functional programming, mainly.
+This repository contains little (and not so little) snippets of code that illustrate techniques from functional programming, mainly.

 Current gists
 =============

+Some of these gists make reference or build upon results of previous ones.
+You'll also find some explanations throughout the code, although, surely, not enough to make them self-contained.
 This is the list of current gists:

 * [ADTs](src/test/scala/ADTs.scala).
 How do we represent embedded DSLs using algebraic data types, and how do we implement both compositional and non-compositional interpreters.